antoniofs23/app-fit-psych-func/README.md

 <li>specifiy a color per condition ranging from 0 to 1.
 <li>Will be chosen pseudo-randomly (from 100 possible)  if input is [0]
-<li>specify three colors one for each of three condition via:
+<li>specify three colors one for each of three condition example:
 [[0.1,0.1,0.1],[0.2,0.2,0.2],[0.3,0.3,0.3]]

 **no implementation exists for minimization via negative log likelihood as